 When using asynchronous event-driven communication, a microservice publishes an integration event when something happens within its domain and another microservice needs to be aware of it, like a price change in a product catalog microservice.
 Additional microservices subscribe to the events so they can receive them asynchronously.
 When that happens, the receivers might update their own domain entities, which can cause more integration events to be published.
-This publish/subscribe system is usually performed by using an implementation of an event bus.
+This publish/subscribe system is performed by using an implementation of an event bus.
 The event bus can be designed as an abstraction or interface, with the API that's needed to subscribe or unsubscribe to events and to publish events.
 The event bus can also have one or more implementations based on any inter-process and messaging broker, like a messaging queue or service bus that supports asynchronous communication and a publish/subscribe model.

-If a system uses eventual consistency driven by integration events, it's recommended that this approach is made completely clear to the end user.
+If a system uses eventual consistency driven by integration events, it's recommended that this approach is made clear to the end user.
 The system shouldn't use an approach that mimics integration events, like SignalR or polling systems from the client.
 The end user and the business owner have to explicitly embrace eventual consistency in the system and realize that in many cases the business doesn't have any problem with this approach, as long as it's explicit.
-This is important because users might expect to see some results immediately and this might not happen with eventual consistency.
+This approach is important because users might expect to see some results immediately and this aspect might not happen with eventual consistency.